ZubairQazi/EightPuzzleSearch/README.md

 # EightPuzzleSearch
-Eight Puzzle Search Algorithms Project - CS170
+Eight Puzzle Search Algorithms Project - CS170 (Intro to AI)

+Implements:
+- Uniform cost search
+- A* with Misplaced Tile heuristic
+- A* with Manhattan Distance heuristic